News and Views

 Watersheds are lifegiving for all living things – and are central to Indigenous rights, cultures, livelihoods, and overall health and well-being.
 Healthy watersheds provide clean drinking water, abundant wildlife, and thriving local economies.
 They support food security, inspire celebrations, and bring people together.
 Indigenous communities have upheld and stewarded these values since time immemorial, and continue to lead incredible initiatives to advance watershed security, benefitting us all.

-The Province’s latest $30 million commitment builds on a previous $27 million dollar investment in the Healthy Watershed Initiative (HWI) led by Watersheds BC and the Real Estate Foundation of BC.
+The Province’s latest $30 million commitment builds on a previous $27 million dollar investment in the Healthy Watershed Initiative (HWI) led by the Real Estate Foundation of BC in partnership with Watersheds BC.
 HWI supported 61 projects and employed over 750 people across BC.
 We are excited to build on this momentum by stewarding further investments into the critical work being led by Indigenous communities across the region.

 Investing in watersheds helps protect communities from climate change; sustains critical habitats and food sources; creates good local jobs and, if done with respect and reciprocity, upholds Indigenous rights and title.
 Healthy watersheds support healthy communities.